 While this is an online course, the policies below still apply to our course.
-The following policies are listed in the University of New Mexico Student Handbook and are set to ensure a safe and productive learning environment for all students.
+The following standards are derived from the University of New Mexico Student Handbook and are set to ensure a safe and productive learning environment for all students.